 Level 3 Diploma in Feline Care, Behaviour and Welfare Qualification

-This unit explores how to promote and maintain the welfare of cats in catteries.
+This unit will assist students develop underpinning knowledge of the care and welfare of felines in catteries.
 It includes information on health checking, methods of disease prevention & control and effective ways to provide environmental enrichment and mental stimulation.
 This unit also covers administering preventative and prescriptive medications.

 Feline Anatomy and Physiology (50 GLH)